About this listing

 Interaction with Guests

-I don't live on site but will be there to let you in and there is a full time housekeeper most days on the property.
+I don't live on site but will be there to let you in.
 I do need to know within an hour of the time you will be arriving and don't usually receive guests at night.

 We are 600 meters before the National Park.
 It is a short walk to the beach by a path next door.
 Everything is pretty much within walking distance.